IDENTI is working with Harvard University Faculty of Arts & Sciences.

 Harvard University, Faculty of Arts and Sciences (FAS) vivarium chose IDENTI’s cloud-based ReStock Tag technology to manage their supplies, resulting in a lean management system.
-Following the successful initial installation, which reduced inventory levels and overall wasted, the University is looking to expand the system to other vivarium labs across the organization.
+Following the successful initial installation, which reduced inventory levels and overall wastage, the University is looking to expand the automated kanban system to other vivarium labs across the organization.

 “To go lean, we had 5 steps: Sort (keep only the necessary items), Set in order (arrange items), Shine (clean and tidy), Standardize (set standards for the consistent workplace), Sustain (maintain and review).”
 Jessica DeSantis, Harvard Supervisor